How to use arbitrary measuring devices to perform almost perfect measurements: Solving analytically for the minimal average TVD error

-When $\lambda_{\textrm{min}} > 0$ and/or $\lambda_{\textrm{max}} < 1$, then the centre of the ellipse is outside of the rectangle, and our optimisation problem can be understood geometrically as finding the size of the smallest ellipse which \emph{just touches} the rectangle.
-The point at which the ellipse and rectangle touch will be the optimal solution $(x^*, y^*)$.
+When $\lambda_{\textrm{min}} > 0$ and/or $\lambda_{\textrm{max}} < 1$, then there will be a range of $c$ such that the centre of the circle is outside the rectangle.
+Our optimisation problem can be understood geometrically as finding the size of the smallest circle which \emph{just touches} the rectangle.
+The point at which the circle and rectangle touch will be the optimal solution $(\epsilon_0^*, \epsilon_1^*)$.